RepoDynamics/PyPackIT/docs/website/source/manual/fundamentals/index.md

 :link-type: branches
 :class-title: sd-text-center

-A detailed overview of the different branch types created, managed, and used by {{pp_meta.name}}.
+A detailed overview of the different branch types created, managed, and used by {{ccc.name}}.
 :::

 :::{grid-item-card} Commit Types